moos/wordnet-db/README.md

 Description
 ------------

-This package contains the core DB files of WordNet 3.0 download from download [WordNet files](http://wordnet.princeton.edu/wordnet/download/current-version/).
+This package contains the core DB files of WordNet 3.0 downloaded from [WordNet files](http://wordnet.princeton.edu/wordnet/download/current-version/).

 Other "[standoff](http://wordnet.princeton.edu/wordnet/download/standoff/)" files may be added in the future.